Anathode Dam

-Anathode is a stream which joins Kakki River downstream of Kakki Dam before the confluence with Pamba River.
-The dam makes a common reservoir with Kakki.
+Anathode is a stream which joins Kakki river downstream of Kakki dam before the confluence with Pamba river.
+Anathode Dam and the nearby Kakki Dam form a common reservoir, as they are connected through a natural valley.
+Both dams were built as part of the Sabarigiri Hydro Electric Project.
 The spillway for the reservoir complex is located by the side of Anathode Flanking Dam.
-The reservoirs formed by the two dams are connected through the natural valley.
 Kakki & Anathode dams are about 4 kilometers apart by road.
 Taluks through which release flows are Ranni, Konni, Kozhencherry, Thiruvalla, Chengannur, Kuttanadu, Mavelikara and Karthikappally.